baohaojun/system-config/README.md

 It is written purely in bash and python.

-Run ngit in any git repository.
+Run ngit from any git repository.
 Type 'h' for usage instructions.

 To install
 ----------